 I love seeing the Kaizen principles that I'd recognize and teach in healthcare:

-I didn't ask why she needs the bag with her.
-Maybe a manager could ask that question in the course of Kaizen discussion, but they let her have her hooks.
+I didn't ask why she needed the bag with her.
+Maybe a manager could ask that question in the course of a Kaizen discussion, but they let her have her hooks.

-There was another Kaizen that she pointed out as we walked down a flight of stairs.
+She pointed out another Kaizen as we walked down a flight of stairs.
 They have small green plants in the corners of the stairwells.
 Somebody suggested adding two small white cords to hold the plants in place, as I've crudely sketched:

 Anyway, there is a little glimpse into life and Kaizen at a Toyota plant.